opendocsg/slw-judgments-backfill/2002_SGHC_203/report.md

 29     The appellant tried to impeac h Ridzuan’s c redibility by pointing out numerous disc repanc ies in his evidenc e.
 Before I examine the alleged disc repanc ies, three general princ iples with respec t to impeac hing witnesses’ c redibility shall be reiterated.

 30     First, ‘innoc ent’ disc repanc ies must be distinguished from deliberate lies.
-I have expressed the following opinion in _Lewis Christina v PP_ [2001] 3 SLR 165 at 170:
+I have expressed the following opinion in _Lewis Christina v PP_ <span class="citation">[2001] 3 SLR 165</span> at 170:

  ... a flawed witness does not equate to an untruthful witness.
 The trial judge is entitled to determine whic h part of the witness’s testimony remains c redible despite its disc repanc ies.

 Therefore, if the disc repanc ies are innoc ent, the judge is entitled to rely on those parts of the evidenc e whic h are untainted by the disc repanc ies.
 However, if the witness has deliberately lied to the c ourt, it is c lear that he is not a reliable witness and as a matter of prudenc e the rest of his evidenc e must be sc rutinised with great c are and indeed with suspic ion.
 To say, however, that bec ause a witness has been proved a liar on one or two points then the whole of his evidenc e "must in law be rejec ted" is to go too far and is wrong: per Thomson CJ in _Khoo Chye Hin v PP_ [1961] MLJ 105 at 107.

-31     Sec ondly, the c redibility of a witness c annot be impeac hed unless there are serious disc repanc ies or material c ontradic tions in his evidenc e: _Mohammed Zairi bin Mohamad Mohtar v PP_ [2002] 1 SLR 344 at 33.
-‘Serious disc repanc ies’ or ‘material disc repanc ies’ are those that go to the c rux of the c harge against the appellant: _Kwang Boon Keong Peter v PP_ [1998] 2 SLR 592 at 26.
+31     Sec ondly, the c redibility of a witness c annot be impeac hed unless there are serious disc repanc ies or material c ontradic tions in his evidenc e: _Mohammed Zairi bin Mohamad Mohtar v PP_ <span class="citation">[2002] 1 SLR 344</span> at 33.
+‘Serious disc repanc ies’ or ‘material disc repanc ies’ are those that go to the c rux of the c harge against the appellant: _Kwang Boon Keong Peter v PP_ <span class="citation">[1998] 2 SLR 592</span> at 26.

 32     Thirdly, even if a witness’s c redit is impeac hed, it does not automatic ally lead to a total rejec tion of his evidenc e.
-The c ourt must c arefully sc rutinise the whole of the evidenc e to determine whic h aspec t might be true and whic h aspec t should be disregarded: _PP v Somwang Phatthanasaeng_ [1992] 1 SLR 138 at 148 _; Kwang Boon Keong Peter v PP_ [1998] 2 SLR 592 at 24; and _Loganatha Venkatesan v PP_ [2000] 3 SLR 677 at 56.
+The c ourt must c arefully sc rutinise the whole of the evidenc e to determine whic h aspec t might be true and whic h aspec t should be disregarded: _PP v Somwang Phatthanasaeng_ <span class="citation">[1992] 1 SLR 138</span> at 148 _; Kwang Boon Keong Peter v PP_ <span class="citation">[1998] 2 SLR 592</span> at 24; and _Loganatha Venkatesan v PP_ <span class="citation">[2000] 3 SLR 677</span> at 56.

 33     I will now apply the foregoing princ iples to the fac ts of this c ase.
 The alleged disc repanc ies in this c ase were as follows: